al3xandr3/picsort.js/README.md

 Use Case
 ---------

-1. Download your pitures from camera onto computer,
+1. Download your pictures from camera onto computer.
-2. Run app to organize them into folders,
+2. Run app to organize them into folders.
-3. Browse to picture you want and select it(click on it) to go post it online
+3. Browse to picture you want and select it(click on it) to go post it online.

 When selecting(clicking) the picture it applies a photo enhancing photo filter (tipically curves + vignette) and prompts for a "save as".